JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 3: MERN STACK IMPLEMENTATION/Project-3.md

 *For my project I will need a mongodb database where I will store my data. <br/>
 For this I will make use of mLab. mLab provides MongoDB database as a service solution (DBaaS).*

-The creation steps of the MongoDB are as follows
+The creation steps of the MongoDB are as follows. <br/>
+* Create a MongoDB Cluster
-In the context of MongoDB, “cluster” is the word usually used for either a replica set or a sharded cluster.
+*In the context of MongoDB, “cluster” is the word usually used for either a replica set or a sharded cluster. <br/>
-A MongoDB Atlas Cluster is a NoSQL Database-as-a-Service offering in the public cloud.
+*A MongoDB Atlas Cluster is a NoSQL Database-as-a-Service offering in the public cloud.

 ![MongoDB clusterI](./images/mlab-cluster.PNG)

+* Create a MongoDB database and collection
-A collection is a grouping of MongoDB documents.
+*A collection is a grouping of MongoDB documents.
 Documents within a collection can have different fields. <br/>
-A collection is the equivalent of a table in a relational database system.
-A collection exists within a single database
+*A collection is the equivalent of a table in a relational database system.
+A collection exists within a single database*
 ![MongoDB CollectionI](./images/mongodb-and-collection.PNG)